kudashevs/mispronounced-words/README.md

 a dictionary with vocalization (for example, <a href="https://dictionary.cambridge.org/us/dictionary/english/ai">Cambridge Dictionary</a>)
 <p align="center">
 <a href="https://dictionary.cambridge.org/us/dictionary/english/ai"><img src="https://user-images.githubusercontent.com/15892462/183303994-a989e0a8-9698-4a23-95c7-fde5f3dc4769.png" alt="Cambridge Dictionary" /></a>
-*audio icons are interactive and give the possibility to listen to the pronunciation of a word in different accents*
+<small>audio icons are interactive and give the possibility to listen to the pronunciation of a word in different accents</small>
 </p>
 </li>
 <li>
 a deep search through videos' subtitles (for example, <a href="https://youglish.com/pronounce/AI/english">Youglish service</a>)
 <p align="center">
 <a href="https://youglish.com/pronounce/AI/english"><img src="https://user-images.githubusercontent.com/15892462/183304058-dbe9d1e4-247d-4801-8f2d-e7c218b65293.png" alt="Youglish" /></a>
-*language icons below the search form give the possibility to filter videos by a specific accent*
+<small>language icons below the search form give the possibility to filter videos by a specific accent</small>
 </p>
 The important thing here, that a service should have the possibility to select a specific accent.
 </li>